 About your rent

-If you think I may be entitled to help with my rent, then we can help you apply for Housing Benefit.
+If you think you may be entitled to help with your rent, then we can help you apply for Housing Benefit or Universal Credit.

-Council Tax is a payment due to Renfrewshire Council for the services they provide.
-It does not pay for any services Williamsburgh provides – we are not the Council.
-Our services to you are covered by your rent and service charge payments to us.
+Council Tax is a payment you make to Renfrewshire Council for the local services they provide.
+It does not cover any services from Williamsburgh.

-Do not mix up your rent with your Council Tax – they are separate payments.
-Make sure you pay your rent to us and your Council Tax to Renfrewshire Council.
+Please remember: Council Tax and rent are separate payments.
+Make sure you pay your rent to Williamsburgh and your Council Tax to Renfrewshire Council.

 About being a tenant

 If you wish to end your tenancy with us, you must give 28 days notice in writing.
-Please note that the termination period will commence from the date of receipt.
-To formally end your tenacy you need to fill out this Termination of Tenancy Form.
+Please note that the termination period will commence from the date we receive your notice.
+This can be done in the following ways;

 If you are having a problem with a neighbour, try to sort it out between you as soon as possible.